erwidman/Gulf/README.md

 4. Golf Course Selection Screen
 		Theres a place to seach for your golf course, if not found, then you can click a create unlisted course button to make a new course.
+Click on a listed course after typeing in the search bar and pressing the search button to move onto the scorecard.

 5. Create Unlisted Course Sccreen
 		This brings to two buttons to be clicked on.
 The top button will allow you to create